Sergiu P. Pașca: Research

-In his laboratory, Pașca introduced the use of instructive signals to develop lab-grown self-assembling three-dimensional (3D) structures called regionalized neural spheroids or organoids.
-Through application of various guidance molecules, Pașca ’s lab has developed about a dozen distinct neural organoids representing different brain areas, including the cerebral cortex, ventral forebrain, striatum, spinal cord, thalamus and others.
+In his laboratory, Pașca introduced the use of instructive signals to develop lab-grown self-assembling 3D structures called regionalized neural spheroids or organoids.
+This was inspired by Yoshiki Sasai's work on self-organization in stem cell systems.Through application of various guidance molecules, Pașca's lab has developed many distinct neural organoids representing different brain areas, including the cerebral cortex, ventral forebrain, striatum, spinal cord, thalamus and others.
 This method was listed among the Key Advances in hiPSC Disease Modeling of the Last Decade by the journal Cell Stem Cell, and Organoids were named Methods of the Year in 2017 by Nature Methods.
-These 3D brain tissue resemble specific regions of the nervous system and his laboratory has maintained these cultures for over 1000 days in vitro and demonstrated advanced cell maturation, including astrocytes, into postnatal stages according to an intrinsic clock.
+These 3D brain tissue resemble specific regions of the nervous system and he has now developed protocols to reliably derive dozens of regions of the human nervous system, including using unbiased, multiplexed morphogen screens.

+His laboratory demonstrated that these organoids undergo prolonged maturation over extended periods in culture, following intrinsic developmental timelines that parallel aspects of human brain development, including glial maturation.
+More specifically, his group maintained cultures for over 1000 days in vitro and in a series of articles demonstrated advanced cell maturation, including of astrocytes, into postnatal stages according to an intrinsic "brain clock" or "timer".
 His work on astrocytes was inspired by the late Stanford neurobiologist Ben Barres.